 - Check your mouth for inflammation or signs of bleeding gums.
-If you notice either, let your dentist know as soon as possible.
+If you notice either, let our Oral Dental Care Professionals know as soon as possible.

 - Have your teeth professionally cleaned every 6 months, or even every 3 or 4 months.
 Your dentist may suggest stepping up the cleaning schedule if you tend to build up plaque or tartar quickly.

 - Make sure your dentist knows that you have diabetes.
 He should have the names of all prescription and over-the-counter drugs you take to control your condition.

 Also read – Diabetes and periodontal disease